 A rain jacket is highly recommended if you’re traveling in the spring or fall.
 A lightweight rain jacket that can crush down into your backpack is best.
 While rain is most likely in Spring and Fall, an afternoon rain can blow through the park at any time, including summer.
 It happened to us!

 We live in a rainy climate, so we prefer durable, well-made rain jackets from North Face and REI.
 You can check out men’s rain jackets here and women’s North Face rain jackets here.
 If you want something at a lower price point and you won’t be using it a lot, check out these men’s and women’s rain shells.

 3. WATER SHOES

 In the summer, water shoes in Grand Teton are an absolute must.
 With so many alpine lakes, you’re bound to at least wade through the water.
 Protect your feet from the sharp rocks with a good pair of water shoes.
 We are obsessed with our Jefferson Native Shoes and have been wearing them since 2012.
 They are most famous as toddler shoes, but my husband and I rock them out whenever we are within 10 feet of water.
 We like their cute designs and that you don’t need to change into a water shoe when you get to the water, since they can pass as an everyday shoe.
-Click here for the Men’s Jefferson, the Women’s Jefferson, and the Kids’ Jefferson shoe.
+While I wouldn’t wear them for a long day hiking, they can suffice for a short hike or to change into when you want to go into the water.
+You can browse through the adult Jefferson collection here and the kids Jefferson collection here.
 You can also opt for sandals that go from trail to water, like these hiking sandals from Merrell.

 4. HIKING SOCKS